Free Printable Sinking Funds Tracker (2023)

 What Are Sinking Funds?

-In investing, sinking funds hold money that will later be used to offset bonds or debt.
 In personal finance, a sinking fund is an amount of money you set aside regularly for an upcoming expense or savings goal.

 Rather than having to dip into your emergency fund or risk overdrawing your checking account, you can pull the money you need from one or more sinking funds.